quantify-os/quantify-core/docs/usage.rst

 Snapshot
 ~~~~~~~~~~
-The configuration for each device, instrument, parameter etc. for the experiment.
+The configuration for each QCodes Instrument used in this experiment.
+This information is automatically collected for all Instruments in use.
+It is useful for quickly reconstructing a complex set-up or verifying Parameters are as expected.